Zero Hour, Chapter 19: Sub Rosa

 Sasori put a hand on the wall.
 "Stop arguing and buy me a few minutes."

 Sakura nodded and took Ino's hand.
-"Let's do it."
+"Let's do it.
+If he fights, he'll kill them all."

 Sakura took off and channeled chakra to her fists.
 Five minutes.
 That's all Sasori would need.